-- 1 tsp. vanilla extract (or any other flavoring added to taste)
+- optional: 1 tsp. vanilla extract (or any other flavoring added to taste)

 - optional: food colour

-Gently whisk the whites & sugar mix over the boiling water, do not let the bowl touch the hot water.
+- Gently whisk the whites & sugar mix over the boiling water, do not let the bowl touch the hot water.

-Pour the mixture into the Kitchenaid mixer with the balloon whisk attached.
+- Whip the mixture in a counter mixer with the balloon whisk attached.
 Whip on low to start, then increase to medium.

-Add any extract, flavourings or food colouring if desired.
+- Add any extract, flavorings, salt or food coloring if desired.
 Whip until incorporated.

 *This is the temperature generally regarded to be able to kill salmonella in eggs.
 Caution should always be taken when serving meringue based desserts to children, pregnant women or those with a compromised immune system.

 **Store the leftovers in an airtight container until use for a maximum of 5 days.
 It can also be frozen, refer to post on how.